-Gluten-free naan bread is the perfect accompaniment to a good curry or even as some dipping bread with some delicious homemade dips.
+Gluten-free naan bread is the perfect accompaniment to a good curry.
+It’s also great as some dipping bread to go with delicious homemade dips.

 One of the best things I love about this Naan is how easy it is to make.
-Unlike most recipes, you don’t need a ton of ingredients such as yogurt, milk and much more.
+Unlike most recipes, you don’t need a ton of ingredients such as yogurt and milk.
 This recipe might not be traditional, but it is undoubtedly great and easy to make.

-The method you cook these is up to you, but I recommend cooking them in a frying pan for the best gluten-free naan bread.
-Personally, I would add a little bit of fat such as oil or butter in the frying pan to help assist with cooking.
+The method you use to cook these is up to you, but I recommend cooking them in a frying pan for the best tasting gluten-free naan bread.
+Personally, I would add a little bit of fat, such as oil or butter in the frying pan to help assist with cooking.

 You can find the written recipe right below, and it will take you through all the steps to making this incredibly tasty naan bread.

 Gluten-Free Naan Bread Recipe

 - 1 Tbsp sugar

 - 1 tsp salt

 - In a jug, dissolve the yeast, and sugar in the water.
 Allow to sit for 5-10 minutes or until frothy.